 Memberships & Affiliations

-- Co-counsel for taxpayer in 2015 Tax Court trial involving economics of publishing industry.
+Co-counsel in Tax Court trial involving economics of publishing industry.

 News & Events